How to Form a Union Where You Work

 The goal of every organizing campaign is a signed contract that improves the wages and working conditions of the workers.

 The first step in every organizing campaign happens because at least one worker decides to step forward to try to make changes at his or her job.
-That first step can be contacting BCTGM Local No. 19’s organizing department at 1-800-362-2120 ext.
-194 or 198 or 216-771-5386 ext.
-194 or 198.
+That first step can be contacting BCTGM Local No. 19’s organizing department at 1-800-362-2120 or 216-771-5386.
 Your call will be confidential.
 We are available to answer your questions about forming a union.

 Once you contact the Union Organizer he or she will set up a meeting and together you will develop a strategic plan which best meets the needs of the workers who are seeking to organize.
 The basic requirement, which must be established in every campaign, is that a majority of the workers wish to be represented by BCTGM Local No. 19 and sign authorization cards specifically stating that request.
 That is not to say that everyone must be on board before contacting the Union.
 It only takes one worker to start an organizing campaign.
 BCTGM Local 19 organizers provide the tools for organizing and contacting other workers to gauge interest in organizing.